Worldwide, more and more organisations are turning to third-party vendors to handle the coding and design for their websites.

 Step #1: Identify Your Goals And Requirements

-Ask yourself the following questions to objectively analyze your current situation and define the requirements you will communicate to your outsourced agency:
+In order to analyse your current situation objectively and define the needs you will communicate to your outsourced agency, consider the following questions:

 What is my website project’s ultimate goal?